fatimaazzam/TaskManagement/README.md

 Outcomes from this module included:

 - Developed an understanding of the requirements' analysis process
-- Introduced to systems design concepts such as use cases/sequence diagrams/class diagrams
+- Build rest api appication.
-- Created basic UML diagrams
+- Introduced to systems design concepts such as use cases diagram
 - Applied SOLID principles using MVT (Mode, View and Template) architectural pattern
 --------------------------------------------------------------------------------
 # Vision and Scope for Task Manger Application